-Spare the Rock Records, formed in 2010, has released three albums.
-By the end of 2013, the label will have donated over $100,000 in proceeds.
+Spare the Rock Records, formed in 2010, has released three albums, all benefit albums.
+As of the end of 2013, the label has donated over $100,000 in proceeds.

 Science Fair, released on July 3, 2012, features eighteen exclusive tracks — all sung by women and girls — themed around and benefiting science and engineering education for girls (via Girls Inc.).
 The album features new music from artists including Mates of State, Laura Veirs, Moona Luna (Pistolera‘s kids’ music incarnation), Elizabeth Mitchell, Frances England, Wunmi, Babe the Blue Ox, and many more.
 It was produced by Elizabeth Mitchell, Molly Ledford, Dean Jones, and me.